Carl Rogers: Biography

 In 1930, Rogers served as director of the Society for the Prevention of Cruelty to Children in Rochester, New York.
 From 1935 to 1940, he lectured at the University of Rochester and wrote The Clinical Treatment of the Problem Child (1939), based on his experience in working with troubled children.
 He was strongly influenced in constructing his client-centered approach by the post-Freudian psychotherapeutic practice of Otto Rank, especially as embodied in the work of Rank's disciple: noted clinician and social work educator Jessie Taft.
 In 1940, Rogers became professor of clinical psychology at Ohio State University, where he wrote his second book, Counseling and Psychotherapy (1942).
 In it, Rogers suggests that by establishing a relationship with an understanding, accepting therapist, a client can resolve difficulties and gain the insight necessary to restructure their life.

 In 1945, Rogers was invited to set up a counseling center at the University of Chicago.
 While a professor of psychology at the University of Chicago (1945–1957), Rogers helped establish a counseling center connected with the university and conducted studies to determine his methods' effectiveness.
 His findings and theories appeared in Client-Centered Therapy (1951) and Psychotherapy and Personality Change (1954).
 One of his graduate students at the University of Chicago, Thomas Gordon, established the Parent Effectiveness Training movement.
-Another student, Eugene T. Gendlin, who was getting his Ph.D. in philosophy, developed the psychotherapeutic method of focusing based on Rogerian listening.
+Another student, Eugene T. Gendlin, who was getting his Ph.D. in philosophy, developed the psychotherapeutic method of focusing, based on what he, along with other students of Rogers, discovered about what clients were doing when they had successful therapeutic outcomes.

 In 1947, he was elected president of the American Psychological Association.
 In 1956, Rogers became the first president of the American Academy of Psychotherapists.
 He taught psychology at the University of Wisconsin, Madison (1957–1963).
 During this time, he wrote one of his best-known books, On Becoming a Person (1961).
 A student of his there, Marshall Rosenberg, went on to develop Nonviolent Communication.
 Rogers and Abraham Maslow pioneered a movement called humanistic psychology, which reached its peak in the 1960s.
 In 1961, he was elected a Fellow of the American Academy of Arts and Sciences.
 Rogers was also one of the people who questioned the rise of McCarthyism in the 1950s.
 In articles, he criticized society for its backward-looking affinities.